-- (a) You are expected to compost, reuse or remove from the Allotment Site all matter produced by Your cultivation of the Allotment Garden. - (b) You must ensure than non-compostable or non-reusable matter is removed from the Allotment Site. - (c) You must not deposit or allow other persons to deposit on the Allotment Site any refuse or any decaying matter, except manure and compost in such quantities as may be reasonably required for use in cultivation and mulching. - (d) You must not place any matter in hedges or ditches at the Allotment Site of which the Allotment Garden forms part, or in adjoining land. - (e) You must not use underlay or asbestos in any form on the Allotment Garden. - (f) In relation to bonfires: - (i) You must avoid burning if at all possible. - (ii) These are not permitted at the Allotment Sites between 1st April and 30th September inclusive. - (iii) If burning is deemed necessary after September and before April, You may only burn dry, organic material, and only when this does not cause a nuisance to others. - (iv) You must not burn material which emits noxious fumes or pollutes the soil. - (v) You must not leave a fire unattended. - (vi) You must extinguish the fire at the request of another sub-tenant or any resident at a property adjacent to the Allotment Site, or if it is reported to You that it is creating a nuisance.
-In these circumstances You must make the fire safe before leaving the Allotment Site. - (vii) You must remove any unburnable waste from the Allotment Site.
+- (a) You are expected to compost, reuse or remove from the Allotment Site all matter produced by Your cultivation of the Allotment Garden. - (b) You must ensure than non-compostable or non-reusable matter is removed from the Allotment Site. - (c) You must not deposit or allow other persons to deposit on the Allotment Site any refuse or any decaying matter, except manure and compost in such quantities as may be reasonably required for use in cultivation and mulching. - (d) You must not place any matter in hedges or ditches at the Allotment Site of which the Allotment Garden forms part, or in adjoining land. - (e) You must not use underlay or asbestos in any form on the Allotment Garden. - (f) In relation to bonfires: - (i) You must avoid burning if at all possible. - (ii) These are not permitted at the Allotment Sites between 1st April and 30th September inclusive. - (iii) If burning is deemed necessary after September and before April, You may only burn dry, organic material, and only when this does not cause a nuisance to others. - (iv) You must not burn material which emits noxious fumes or pollutes the soil. - (v) You must not leave a fire unattended. - (vi) You must always fully extinguish a fire before leaving the Allotment Site.
+You must extinguish the fire at the request of another sub-tenant or any resident at a property adjacent to the Allotment Site, or if it is reported to You that it is creating a nuisance.